 The Committee on the Rights of Persons with Disabilities shall continue to consider the situation on indigenous peoples/persons with disabilities in its dialogues with State parties to the CRPD and maintain and expand its recommendations related to indigenous peoples/persons with disabilities in its Concluding Observations.
 Moreover, relevant United Nations mechanisms and funds, including the United Nations Partnership to Promote the Rights of Persons with Disabilities and the multi-donor trust fund of the United Nations-Indigenous Peoples' Partnership should include indigenous peoples/persons with disabilities in projects at the country level, in cooperation with indigenous peoples/persons with disabilities and their representative organizations.
-Civil society actors should include indigenous peoples/persons with disabilities in their respective areas of work in a cross-cutting and coordinated manner, ensuring space for meaningful participation of indigenous peoples/persons with disabilities both when issues related to persons with disabilities and indigenous peoples are discussed.
+Civil society actors should include indigenous peoples/persons with disabilities in their respective areas of work in a cross-cutting and coordinated manner, ensuring space for meaningful participation of indigenous peoples/persons with disabilities both when issues related to persons with disabilities and indigenous peoples/persons with disabilities both when issues related to persons with disabilities and indigenous peoples/persons with disabilities both when issues related to persons with disabilities and indigenous peoples/persons with disabilities both when issues related to persons with disabilities and indigenous peoples/persons with disabilities both when issues related to persons with disabilities and indigenous peoples are discussed.

 National governments and their respective civil society partners, including health care providers, need to address the situations within their own countries as well as participate in WHO's Global Disability Action Plan.
 Governments need to enact appropriate legislation as well as devote the requisite resources, financial, legal, and political, to achieving equal access to health services for people with disabilities.
-In October 2014, Jamaica passed a disabilities act banning workplace discrimination and setting up a tribunal to address the grievances of peoples with disabilities; the Bahamas and Guyana recently passed similar legislation and schools and other facilities are becoming more accessible for people with disabilities.27 All governments need to expand upon their existing legislation regarding people with disabilities to ensure that health care facilities are fully accessible, including ramps, restroom facilities, and that healthcare workers are properly prepared and trained to address the needs of people with disabilities.
+In October 2014, Jamaica passed a disabilities act banning workplace discrimination and setting up a tribunal to address the grievances of peoples with disabilities; the Bahamas and Guyana recently passed similar legislation and schools and other facilities are becoming more accessible for people with disabilities.27 All governments need to expand upon their existing legislation regarding people with disabilities, and that health care facilities are fully accessible, including ramps, restroom facilities, and that healthcare workers are properly prepared and trained to address the needs of people with disabilities.